 The tattoo healing process is a strange process that lasts for several weeks.
 During this time, the skin where the tattoo was applied will go through many changes as it tries to fight the wound and keep you safe.
 Let’s take a look at the science behind plasma from a tattoo, so you can determine if this is normal or worth seeking medical help.

 Plasma is usually something we only see when we cut ourselves badly.
 Since our tattooed skin seems relatively intact after the application process, it seems odd that we’d see plasma oozing from the skin.
 However, you have to keep in mind that any tattoo is technically a wound.
 Just as your body would when you scrape your knee, it immediately begins working to protect your body from threats and heal the vulnerable area.

 If your body is leaking clear fluid (not the same thing as pus), don’t worry.
-This isn’t a sign of infection; it’s just a sign that your body has gone beyond its typical threshold for a wound and is working overtime to heal it.
-When you see this, take it easy for a few days to give your body all the resources it needs to heal this particular spot.
+This isn’t an indication of an infection; it’s just a sign that your body has gone beyond its typical threshold for a wound and is working overtime to heal it.
+When you see this, take it easy for a few days to give your body all the resources it needs to heal this particular area.

 The goal of plasma is to create a barrier between the skin and the air by moving to the surface and hardening.
-The leftover scab stops blood flow (to prevent bleeding) and seals the body off from the outside world to reduce the risk of infection while the rest of your body’s foot soldiers (proteins and nutrients) get to work to heal the injury.
+The leftover scab stops blood flow (to prevent bleeding) and seals the body off from the outside world to reduce the risk of infection.
+While this happens, the rest of your body’s foot soldiers (proteins and nutrients,) get to work to heal the injury.

 When To Expect Leaking Plasma